StaciaHoov/blocmarks/README.md

 ## Gems used
 * Devise for user authentication to allow users to sign-up
-* Mail gun to congigure app to receive an email containing a bookmark URL
+* Mailgun to congigure app to receive an email containing a bookmark URL
 * Pundit for creating policies for user authorization